We focus on identifying value in beef production and the reliable data on our bulls allows you to select the bull which will

 Testimonials

-We purchased a Simmental hybrid bull at the 2023 H21 Bull sale, and were very impressed with the bull ranking and feed efficiency testing Highway 21 does.
-Lyle took us through the bull pens a month prior to sale day and walked us through the many different ways they measure feed efficiency carcass data calving ease and many other important aspects we look for when selecting a herd bull.
-The Herdtrax system alone was very valuable to me as it allowed us to easily pick a bull with traits that we needed to improve certain traits in our herd.
-The ease of sorting through desirable traits we were after made this very easy to sort through bulls and have a list to bid on sale day.
-We got what we wanted and under our budget.
-The data they collected on these bulls was impressive not to mention the great one on one service we received was very nice. - Trevor Hagel
+We purchased a Simmental hybrid bull at the 2023 H21 sale and were extremely impressed with the bull ranking and feed efficiency testing Highway 21 does.
+Lyle took us on a tour of the bull pens a month prior to sale day and walked us through the many different ways they measure feed efficiency, carcass data, calving ease, and many other important aspects we look for when selecting a herd bull.
+The Herdtrax system alone was unbelievably valuable as it allowed us to easily pick a bull with traits that we want to improve.
+The ease of sorting through the desirable traits we were after made it painless and easy to pin down a firm list of bulls that we were interested in bidding on come sale day.
+We bought the bull we wanted and under our budget.
+The data they collected on these bulls was impressive not to mention the great one on one service we received was genuinely nice.

 ![]() |